 Improve general reaction time

+A very fast draw stroke doesn’t matter if you take a second to react and go for the gun.
+So improving your reaction time can help.
 Check out The Human Benchmark and test your reaction time.
 Mine is right around 220ms while the average is right around 260ms.
 If you’re above average, awesome, you’re off to a great start.
 If you’re below the 260ms average, you might want to work on this a little bit.

 I wouldn’t dedicate an entire training day to improving reaction time, but making an extra effort to improve reaction time would certainly help.
 The incorporation of a shot timer into a training regimen is a great way to improve reaction time while training other skills.